- Mental health is a force we need to understand

 Now that I understand my OCD and how it manifested itself into an eating disorder, I’m no longer ashamed and silent.
 Rather I want to connect in the hopes it helps others.

 Thank you to Queen’s Alumni Review for the chance to share my ice storm story.
-Here it is:
+Here it is (scroll down to Page 4):

 We all have the chance to connect with the people who come into our lives.
 Ed Sheeran gets that message across beautifully in his song Castle On The Hill.